garrandall/popular-music-data/tracks/-i-know--i-m-losing-you-rare-earth.md

 Can feel the presence of another man
 It's there when you speak my name
 It's just not the same
-Ooh babe, I'm losing you
+Oh babe, I'm losing you
 It's in the air
 It's there everywhere
 Baby, baby, babe, I'm losing you